vincij002/Cloud-Native-Monitoring-app-on-EKS/README.md

 2. **Running the Application Locally**

-   - Ensure Python dependencies are installed (`pip install -r requirements.txt`).
+   - Ensure Python dependencies are installed (`pip3 install -r requirements.txt`).
    - Run the application locally on port 5000: `python app.py`.

 3. **Containerizing the Application using Docker**